Instagram DM Automation Guide: Best Practices (2026)

 • delays that cause leads to go cold

-• Reply rate to message 1 (did they answer?)
+Reply rate to message 1 Whether your opener earns engagement

-If you cannot measure at least two of these, you will not know whether automation is helping or just adding noise.
+If you cannot measure at least two of these, you will not know whether automation is helping or adding noise.
+Inro's Analytics dashboard tracks open rate, click rate, reply rate, and conversion per flow, so you always know which lever to pull.

 The DM automation stack (use this model to stay sane)